anko/txm/readme.markdown

 If a `filename` is provided, `txm` parses it as Markdown and executes the tests specified in it.
 Otherwise, it reads from `stdin`.

+The `txm` process will `exit(0)` if all tests pass, and non-zero in all other cases.
+It outputs valid TAP even if your specified test program fails, or if your format is wrong.

 ### Annotations